About the Website

 I've been playing piano for over two decades, starting with Classical Music.
 I completed the formal practical and theoretical examinations and all that jazz (excuse the pun), but gradually I drifted towards Jazz (and Blues).
 I've had some private lessons, but primarily I learned Jazz through self-study - reading, transcribing, listening and playing.

 I started making Jazz Piano Tutorials on YouTube in late 2015, which eventually grew into this website.
 This is still very much a work in progress and there is still a lot I want to cover, so apologies in advance for the long term nature of this project.
 But I do hope you find these lessons enjoyable and helpful.
-And if you have any questions, do feel free to leave a comment on one of my YouTube videos and I'll try to get back to you.

 Walk That Bass